jfberma/django-nginx-jumpstart/README.md

 Django Nginx Jumpstart
 ======================

-This repo contains a template for quickly setting up a Django/Nginx/Postgres/Supervisor environment.
+This repo contains a template for quickly setting up a Django/Nginx/Postgres/Supervisor environment on OSX.
 Inspired by https://github.com/oleksandr/django-buildout-layout.

 Prerequisites
 =============